preciofishbone/OmniaDocs/team-collaboration/my-tasks/index.rst

 .. image:: my-tasks-in-notification.png

-The user can then click a site to see more information about the tasks there, for example:
+The user can then click a task to see more information about the task, for example:

 .. image:: my-tasks-clicked.png